Bandits with Mean Bounds: Global Under-exploration for Stochastic Multi-armed Bandits with Mean Bounds

-The proof of Theorem \ref{improved Hoeffding Inequality} is motivated by the standard Hoeffding inequality~\citep{hoeffding63}.
-This involves analysis of the moment generating function(MGF) of the random variable.
-A key step is in upper bounding the exponent of MGF by a global constant using an appropriate Taylor expansion.
-However, with the mean bounds, we produce tighter upper bounds to this quantity in a specific regimes of side information.
-These tighter upper bounds translate into improvements in concentrations that are presented above.
+\begin{proof}[Proof Sketch for Theorem \ref{thm: GLUE regret}] As is usual in the regret analysis of stochastic MABs, we upper bound the number of times a suboptimal arm is played, which translates to a bound on the cumulative regret.
+In contrast however, we can not rely on the UCB property of the indices any longer.

 Recall that we only need to consider the set of $K$ arms that remain after pruning.
-Using Theorem \ref{improved Hoeffding Inequality}, we first show that the $\sigma_k^2$ is an upper bound on the true variance of arm $k$.
-We then partition the set $[K]$ into $K_1(\delta)$ and $K_2(\delta)$ and treat each of them separately.
-Specifically, we prove that arms in $K_1(\delta)$ only contribute a constant regret by any time $n$.
+Theorem \ref{thm: improved subgaussian factors} and Corollary \ref{cor: sg factors with bounds} gives us that $\sigma_k$ is an upper bound on the true s.g-factor for arm $k$.
+We first show that the best arm $k^*$ is always $\psi_k-$subgaussian.
+Then, we establish that the asymptotic contribution to regret of any arm in $K_1(\delta)$ is a constant.
 We deem these arms to be ``\texttt{meta-pruned}''.
 For $K_2(\delta)$, we show that the use of pseudo-variances is sufficient to explore these arms at a logarithmic rate.
-The theorem then follows by combining these two results. \end{proof}
+The theorem then follows by combining these two results, with the full proof in Appendix \ref{apx: GLUE section}. \end{proof}